hetida/hetida-designer/docs/adapter_system/intro.md

 In particular this adapter is responsible for the manual input in the designer test execution dialog.

 On the output side it handles the case of returning data from outputs with the execution web request: Result data from Outputs "wired" to this adapter is returned as part of the execution response when executing a workflow via the hetida designer backend webservice.
+This also is the default if an output wiring is not provided for an output.

 When automating workflows in production scenarios this adapter is typically used for simple parameters (like FLOAT or STRING inputs) but not for mass data (like DATAFRAME inputs/outputs).